CloakProject/CloakCoin/README.md

 CloakCoin is a cool new crypto currency that will feature a uniquely implemented anonymization feature that uses exchanges on the back end and a decoupled transaction flow architecture.

+CloakCoin uses the Enigma system in order to facilitate private/secure transactions.
+See the [explanation](ENIGMA.md) or the [Whitepaper](https://www.cloakcoin.com/resources/CloakCoin_ENIGMA_Whitepaper_v1.0.pdf) for more details.

 ## Branches explanation

 - `2.1.0` branch currently contains legacy dev code [beta 1 - testnet only